Published On: Aug 8, 2019 • Last Updated: Oct 14, 2023 • 4.7 min read •

-The name can be further categorized as a product name, business name, name of any individual or surnames.
-But such name must be used for any business, trading or services.
+The name can be further categorised as a product name, business name, or name of any individual or surname.
+But such a name must be used for any business, trading or service.
 It can be in any specific text, colour, and style.

 Many companies take trademark registration for the name of their products.
 For example, “McVEGGIE”, “McMUFFIN”, “MCCHICKEN”, “MCMASALA”, etc. All these are product names of McDonalds Corporation on whose behalf the trademark has been registered.

 A trademark can be taken in the name of the business or company.
 For Example, McDonalds’, Parle, Reliance Shoppe”, “Reliance Power”, “ Reliance Fresh”.
 These all are business names related to what can be trademarked in India.